November 12, 2021

 Ever Want to Throw a Telephone Pole?
 A Boulder?
 A Battleaxe?
 Slay a Pumpkin with a Sword?

 Featuring professional Scottish Highland games weights, hammers, and much more.
 You will compete in fun and challenging Celtic tests of strength, endurance and skill.
-Highland Games is both an individual event and a team event for groups of 4-8 participants from Venture Crews, Teams and Troops.at Camp Tahuaya.
+Highland Games is held annually at Camp TBA and every 4 years at the council camporee.
+It is both an individual event and a team event for groups of 4-8 participants from Venture Crews and Troops (AOL Dens may attend with a Troop).
 Teams choose their participants for each Highland athletic competition.
-These competitions are open to all Boy Scouts, Venturers, Explorers and adults.
+These competitions are open to all Scouts (AOL Dens may attend with a Troop), Venturers, Explorers and adults.

-There are 2 age classes for youth in all of the events.
-“Light Weight” are age 11-14 years, and “Heavy Weight” are 15 and older.”
-There is also a Venturers Class, an Adult Class, and an Adult Coed Class.
+There are 3 age divisions for youth in all the events.
+“Light” are age 11-12 years, “Medium” are 13-14 and “Heavy Weight” are 15-17.”
+There is also a Venturers division, an Adult division under 50, an Adult division over 50.
 Team and Individual Awards will be given in each class.

 Clachneart.
 It’s a rounded stone and you throw it – like a shot put.
 You can spin if you want.
 Distance Counts.